PotatoFi/potatofi.github.io/_posts/2025-02-20-spectrum-viewer.md

 * Overhaul the band label system, as there are tons of band labels out there that I'd like to apply but the system isn't flexible enough.
 * Figure out how to add technologies without having to write tons of bespoke and repeat code for them.
 This is mentally blocking me from adding CBRS/private celluar right now, for example.
+* Use system resources more efficiently, e.g. don't constantly redraw the screen if the user isn't doing anything.
 * Add more technologies, such as cellular bands (I have a pretty extensive list from Keith at Wireless LAN Pros).
 * Show subcarriers for 40, 80, and 160 MHz Wi-Fi channels.
+* Add 320 MHz Wi-Fi channels. 🤪
 * Show 802.11ax subcarriers.
 * Mouseover inspector that draws a vertical line and shows the current frequency.
+* Add an option to display the center frequency on each channel label.
 * Store settings (such as frequency, zoom level, and selected options) in a cookie.
 * Put all of the labels for a particular technology on the same row (I had this in the past but the code was mind-bogglingly complicated and hard to work with).
 * Limit panning to the viewable spectrum.